JohnPaulinePineda/Portfolio_Project_44/docs/index.md

 ##################################
 # Plotting the loss profile
 # for CNN with no regularization
-# on the training and validation sets
+# on the training and internal validation sets
 ##################################
 plot_training_history(model_nr_history, 'CNN With No Regularization : ')
 ```